rebelsky/csc207c/_labs/unit-testing.md

 This test is supposed to fail.
 It's there to demonstrate that (a) you can add a message to `assertEquals`, (b) you can include computations in the body of `assertEquals`, and (c) `assertEquals` treats the first non-message value as the expected value and the second value as the received value.

-### Exercise 2: Temperature conversion
+### Exercise 3: Temperature conversion

-You've seen how Eclipse lets you create and run tests.
+You've seen how VSCode lets you create and run tests.
 Now it's time to write a few of your own.

 a.
 We know that 0 degrees Celsius is 32 degrees Fahrenheit.
 Write a test that verifies that `SampleMethods.c2f` computes the expected value.